KyroDB/KyroDB/docs/ARCHITECTURE.md

 ## System Overview

-KyroDB is a three-tier vector database optimized for read speed:
+KyroDB is a vector database with **two-level L1 cache** optimized for RAG workloads:

 ```
 ┌─────────────────────────────────────────────────────────┐